Hackers target Brazil's World Cup for cyber attacks

 For their part, the Anonymous members said they would not do anything to target the Brazilian people.
 The government and event organizers, however, are another matter.

-And despite the government's preparations, the hackers say they are fully up to speed, and not terribly impressed by what they see as meager defenses.
+And despite the government's preparations, the hackers say they are fully up to speed, and not terribly impressed by what they see as meagre defences.

 "It's nothing out of this world", said an activist called Bile Day.
 "Security remains very low."